Scientific name: Phoenicurus ochruros

 Adult male black redstarts have slate-grey upperparts, with darker markings on their wings.
 The flight feathers form a white patch when the wings are closed.
 The rump and tail are rusty-orange and the upper tail feathers are black with rust edges.

-Their underparts and face are black and they have rictal bristles surround their bills which are black, as are their eyes, legs and feet.
+Their underparts and face are black and they have rictal bristles that surround their bills which are black, as are their eyes, legs and feet.